-If you aim to participate in (running) faculty project or pursue, preparations can already start in your third master semester by taking the Research elective (ID550X).
+If you aim to participate in a faculty project otherwise, preparations can also start in your third master semester by taking the Research elective (IDEM403/IDEM404).
 In this elective you may set up your own research project, and facilitate yourself to get acquainted with IDE's research groups (e.g. the Delft Design Labs) and topics, and/or perform some background research on a topic of your interest before defining a graduation project.